SidAvd/FarmManagementSystem/README.md

 Press F5 or click the Run button in Visual Studio to build and run the project.
 The API will start, and Visual Studio will open a browser window with the Swagger UI.

 2. Test the API with Swagger
-Once the project is running, Swagger should automatically open in your default browser.
-You can access the API documentation and test endpoints from the Swagger UI at https://localhost:5001/swagger (or http://localhost:5000 for HTTP).
+Once the project is running, Swagger should automatically open in your default browser, where you can test it.